Top of main content

 You can edit payment at any time before it is processed.

-To amend future or recurring payments:
+To amend future or recurring payments, go to My Banking > Manage future transfers/payments.

-If a payment has already taken place, then it cannot be edited.
+Find the payment you want to amend in the list of payments, then select 'Edit' and follow the on-screen instructions.
+If a payment has already taken place, it can't be edited.
 It will show on your recent transactions list.

 How do I set up a future payment?